 Major swelling and bruising should subside between the first and second week and will continue to improve within the next two months.

 The fat transfer results are permanent.
-However, not all the fat will survive.
+However, not all the fat that has been transferred will survive.
 The fat that survives the transfer will remain permanently and behave just like the other fat in your body.

 To be suitable for a fat grafting procedure, certain prerequisites have to be met.
 One of these is that there should be an ample amount of fat in the harvest site for a successful procedure.
 This would also be dependent on where you want to transplant the fat to.